 I went to a boarding school and was a bit popular, and in that kind of environment, news spreads fast.
 My parents, siblings and entire support system were back home in Lagos.
 I had about 3 people who weren’t afraid of talking to me so it was difficult.

 I also had to deal with a lot of rumours but what troubled me the most was dying.
 I started losing focus academically because I saw no use in studying.
 I told my parents when I got home and we started going to the hospital.
 Hospitals, more like it.
 I even went to LUTH.
-I knew it had no cure but I just wanted something.
-I was placed on viral suppressing drugs.
+I knew it had no cure but I just wanted something, anything.
+I was then placed on viral suppressing drugs.

 I constantly lived in fear.
 Fear of dying, fear of infecting other people, fear of being a burden.
 This also meant I had few friends, especially from secondary school since I was bullied for the disease.
 I told a few friends when I entered the University mainly to protect them and make them aware of certain risks but I was always careful not to infect anyone.
-I only well in university because I partially thought it would be pleasant to remember me by after my death.
+I only did well in university because I partially thought it would be pleasant to remember me by after my death.

 During the decade long of having the disease, I prayed, I fasted, I took drugs, stopped eating a lot of things; I did everything.
 Sometimes I would feel like dying, sometimes I would question God, other times I was numb.
 At some point in my life, I just accepted it (since I didn’t die).
 I was extremely grateful for each birthday because it meant another year alive.